nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 `listcb`: List all items that are currently being borrowed.

-`listcb p/BORROWER_NAME`: List all items that are currently being borrowed by BORROWER_NAME
+`listcb p/BORROWER_NAME`: List all items that are currently being borrowed by BORROWER_NAME.

 **Arguments:**